-The law changes the way we and the staff who help us do our job (like schools), think about children's rights and how the things we do affect your rights.
+The law changes the way we and the staff who help us do our job think about children's rights and how the things we do affect your rights.
+Woodlands has gained the silver award for Rights Respecting Schools to show our commitment to Children's Rights.